AlecThomson/covid_bayes/README.md

-# covid_bayes
+# covid bayes

-A simple little program for calculating Bayesian likelihoods of tests like RATs.
+A simple little program for calculating Bayesian likelihoods of tests like RATs

-This is for 'fun'.
+This is for 'fun'

 Please don't use this as health advice